scottlamb/moonfire-nvr/design/api.md

     an increasing "open id".
 This field is the open id as of when these recordings were written.
 This can be used to disambiguate ids referring to uncommitted recordings.
-*   `startTime90k`: the start time of the given recording.
+*   `startTime90k`: the start time of the given recording, in the wall time scale.
 Note this may be less than the requested `startTime90k` if this recording was ongoing at the requested time.
-*   `endTime90k`: the end time of the given recording.
+*   `endTime90k`: the end time of the given recording, in the wall time scale.
     Note this may be greater than the requested `endTime90k` if this recording was ongoing at the requested time.
 *   `videoSampleEntryId`: a reference to an entry in the `videoSampleEntries` map.mp4` URL.
 *   `videoSamples`: the number of samples (aka frames) of video in this